Why You Need a Certificate of Incorporation in Hong Kong

 There are two types of limited liability companies you can choose from: you can either opt for a company limited by shares or a company limited by guarantee.

-A company limited by shares means that the shareholder’s liability is limited to the capital they hold in the company.
+A company limited by shares means that the shareholder's liability is limited to the capital it holds in the company.
 As per the Hong Kong Companies Ordinance, there is no minimum share capital required for incorporating a company limited by shares.

 In a company limited by guarantee, each member acts as a guarantor for liabilities of the company for a specified amount.